Beatum11/InfoBank_Bot/README.md

 # BankInfo | Telegram Bot

 This Telegram bot provides users with detailed information about specific banks.
-It has been developed using .NET 6 and leverages the `telegram.bot` library for seamless integration with the Telegram platform.
+It has been developed using .NET 6 and leverages the `telegram.bot` library for seamless integration with the Telegram platform and `DaData API` for getting information about banks.

 ## Features